 Fat Tire Bike

 Try Winter Camping.
-Many of the MN State Parks are open year-round for camping and from what I’ve seen, you won’t have to fight for the best camping spot like you do in winter.
-If tenting it sounds too scary, think about renting a cabin.
+Many of the MN State Parks are open year-round for camping and from what I’ve seen, you won’t have to fight for the best camping spot like you do in summer.
+If tenting sounds too scary, think about renting a cabin.

 Find an Ice Bar

 Visit an Ice bar with Social Ice in Rochester.
-It’s one of the biggest collections of outdoor bars in one location complete with music.
+It’s one of the biggest collections of outdoor bars in one location, complete with music and food.
 This free event takes over downtown Rochester and turns it into a winter wonderland.

-Things to do Indoors in Minnesota in Winter
+Things to do during Winter in Minnesota Indoors

-Visit a few of Minneapolis’s museums.
-My favorites are the Children’s Museum, the Science Museum of MN and Minneapolis Institute of Arts.
-What I love about the collection of Minneapolis Museums, is how many offer free admission.
-There are over 28 are either always free, or have free days so everyone gets a chance to enjoy them.
+What I love about the collection of Minneapolis Museums is how many offers free admission.
+There are over 28 who are always free or have free days, so everyone gets a chance to enjoy them.

 Mall of America

-Visit a Comedy Club.
-The Twin Cities attracts some of the best talent in the country.
+Visit a Comedy Club during Minnesota’s winter.
+The St. Paul Metro area attracts some of the best talents in the country.
 In my family, a good laugh is always what we are looking for on date night.
 Check out the best places to see it in action.

 Don’t want to wait outside for amazing Food Truck delicacies, check out the Seventh Street Truck Park in St. Paul.
 It’s an indoor food truck park, for those that don’t want to deal with Minnesota’s slushy streets this time of year.